Back winter weather driving tips

 Replace Windshield Wiper Blades

 Your vehicle’s windshield wiper fluid will also need to be replaced more often in winter.
-If you are driving in a snowstorm, you could potentially use up all of your remaining wiper fluid in a single trip.
+If you are driving in a snowstorm, you could potentially use up all the remaining wiper fluid in a single trip.
 To avoid a situation where you run out of fluid during your drive, check the fluid and top it off as needed on a regular basis.
 You should use windshield wiper fluid that is formulated for winter conditions if possible.
-You can also add washer fluid antifreeze to the vehicle’s reservoir to help prevent possible freezing or ice build up if you aren’t sure that your current wiper fluid is designed for low temperatures.
+You can also add washer fluid antifreeze to the vehicle’s reservoir to help prevent possible freezing or ice buildup if you aren’t sure that your current wiper fluid is designed for low temperatures.

 winter tires for driving on ice and snow